Lipid Profile near me in Rangareddy

 What does Lipid Profile measure?

 Contains 8 testsThe Lipid Profile assesses the level of specific fat molecules called lipids in the blood and helps determine the risk of heart ailments.
-This test determines the amount of different types of lipids, including total cholesterol, low-density lipoprotein (LDL) cholesterol, very-low-density lipoprotein (VLDL) cholesterol, high-density lipoprotein (HDL) cholesterol, and triglycerides.
+This profile determines the amount of different types of lipids, including total cholesterol, low-density lipoprotein (LDL) cholesterol, very-low-density lipoprotein (VLDL) cholesterol, high-density lipoprotein (HDL) cholesterol, and triglycerides.
 Lipids play a pivotal role in the functioning of the body.
 They are crucial components of the cell membranes and hormones, provide cushioning, and are a storehouse of energy.
-Any alterations in the lipid levels may lead to potential heart ailments, making their monitoring crucial.
+Any alterations in the lipid levels may increase the risk of potential heart ailments, making their monitoring crucial.

 The Cholesterol - Total test measures the total amount of cholesterol (fats) in your blood.
 Cholesterol is mainly synthesized in the liver and partially in the intestines.
 It acts as a building block for cell membranes, is a precursor to vital hormones, and helps produce bile acids that help digest fats.
 Cholesterol is transported through the blood as lipoproteins: low-density lipoprotein (LDL) and high-density lipoprotein (HDL).
 An optimal amount of these proteins is necessary for proper body functioning.